nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### Default Namespace

-A default `Namespace` object named "Global" wil be created for you.
+A default `Namespace` object named "Global" will be created for you.
 All objects that did not have duplicates found will be found in this Namespace.
 All new objects will default to this Namespace unless otherwise specified.

 #### Cleanup Namespaces